-It could be rewritten as
+It be equivalent as

 2. If some targetdir is specified and targetdir is a relative path description (starting neither with a drive name nor a backslash) then targetdir is regard as the name of a subdirectory of the user specific directory.
 I.e.